9 people killed when a vehicle plows into a Filipino street festival crowd in Vancouver

 “The Philippine Consulate General in Vancouver is working with Canadian authorities to ensure that the incident will be thoroughly investigated, and that the victims and their families are supported and consoled,” he said.

-The country’s Department of Foreign Affairs said that “we remember the one million strong Filipino community in Canada and pray for their continued strength and resilience.”
+The country's Department of Foreign Affairs said that “we remember the 1 million strong Filipino community in Canada and pray for their continued strength and resilience.”